pandallel/quilt/memory-bank/activeContext.md

    - Added CRUD operations with idempotence and state validation
    - Created comprehensive test suite for all repository functionality
    - Integrated with Tokio's async runtime for better compatibility with the actor model
+   - Added Default implementation for MaterialRepository to meet Clippy standards

 3. **Message Channel System Implementation**: